 What the MacBook Pro with Retina display is

-Most who read this review will know what the MacBook Pro with Retina display actually is, but for the sake of this review I will explain.
-The MacBook line took over from the iBook range and the MacBook Pro took over the PowerBook range of Apple portable computers.
-These systems changed from running on the PowerPC architecture for the Intel 386 architecture known as x86 in 2006.
+Most who read this review will know what the MacBook Pro with Retina display actually is, but for the sake of this review, I will explain.
+The MacBook line took over the iBook range and the MacBook Pro took over the PowerBook range of Apple portable computers.
+These systems swapped from running on the PowerPC architecture to the Intel architecture known as x86 in 2006.

 The MacBook Pro screen sizes were in the range of 13", 15" and 17".
 In 2012, Apple ditched the 17" MacBook Pro and released two new models that would soon become the only MacBook Pros - the MacBook Pro with Retina display available in both 13" and 15".

-These MacBook Pro with Retina Display models have a display resolution that is precisely double their predecesors' display resolution.
+These MacBook Pro with Retina Display models have a display resolution that is precisely double their predecessors' display resolution.
 They are also slightly slimmer.

-The Nvidia card is medium range card that is quite capable of running a few decent games including Starcraft 2 and Diablo 3 (the two games I am particularly interested in myself).
+The Nvidia card is a medium-range card that is quite capable of running a few decent games including Starcraft 2 and Diablo 3 (the two games I am particularly interested in).

 The system also features USB 3.0, which my previous MacBook Pro did not feature, although this has been the norm since the 2012 Ivy Bridge release.